shanmithk/Python-Games/lessons/01_Motion_and_Physics/00_README.md

 * You can implement drag either by subtracting off a little bit of the velocity, but you will need to make sure the velocity doesn't go negative.
 Another way to do this is to multiply the velocity by a number less than 1, like 0.99.

+## Next Steps

+First, check in your code!
+You should check in ( commit ) and push your code regularly.

+Second, don't forget about the [Pygame Documentation](https://www.pygame.org/docs/index.html).
+Your programs will get better the more you know about Pygame.